 The idea for this cookie was inspired by one I saw in the Minneapolis Star Tribune, so if you want to make a fool-proof cookie you can consider that one.
-I felt like doing things my own way, so I used cottage cheese pastry (something I learned from Molly Katzen) and filled the croissants with squares of Ghirardelli semisweet chocolate instead of Hershey's Milk.
+I felt like doing things my way, so I used cottage cheese pastry (something I learned from Molly Katzen) and filled the croissants with squares of Ghirardelli semi-sweet chocolate instead of Hershey's Milk.

 A key point in working with this dough is that it needs to be cold.
 It's not the easiest dough to work with, but it's not the hardest either.
 If you live alone and just want to whip up a small batch, you can actually halve the recipe pretty easily and just make 12.

-- 8 tablespoons unsalted butter, room temperature
+- 8 tablespoons unsalted butter, room temperatrure (114 grams)

-- ½ cup small cured cottage cheese (not low fat)
+- ½ cup small curd cottage cheese, not low fat (120 grams)

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 cup all-purpose flour
+- 1 cup all-purpose flour (127 grams)

-- 1 egg, slightly beaten
+- 1 large egg slightly beaten

-- 2 teaspoons sugar (or as needed)
+- 2 teaspoons sugar or as needed

 - With an electric mixer, beat the butter, cottage cheese and salt until well-blended.
 Add the flour and stir with a heavy duty silicone scraper (or spoon) to form a dough.
 Shape the dough into two 1 inch thick bricks, wrap tightly in plastic and chill for at least an hour.

-- Put seam side down on a parchment lined baking sheet.
+- Put seam side down on the parchment lined baking sheet.
 Repeat until all strips are gone.
-Brush cookies very light with beaten egg and sprinkle with sugar.
+Brush cookies very lightly with beaten egg and sprinkle with sugar.
 Bake for 20 minutes or until golden.
 Meanwhile, remove your second brick of dough from the refrigerator and continue the process.

 - In a small custard cup, melt the remaining chocolate in the microwave at 50% power, stirring often.
 Alternatively, you may melt it directly in a freezer bag or a disposable decorating bag.
 Drizzle the melted chocolate over the cookies and allow it to set at room temperature or chill until set.